wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/physical-input-button/includes/5-onsite.md

 	![inform manager flow name](../media/inform-manager-flow-name.jpg)

 1. In the Flic button trigger click on the drop-down arrow at the right and select the Flic button you added above.
-For Events select **double click**.
+For Events select **double-click**.

 1. Click on **+ New step**.

 1. In Choose an action, search for compose and select **Compose** action.

 1. In Input type in your email address.
-Then click on the three dots or ellipses that is available on the top-right, click on **Rename** and rename the action to Email address.
+Then click on the three dots or ellipses that are available on the top-right, click on **Rename** and rename the action to Email address.

     ![add email compose](../media/add-email-compose.jpg)